tiepdotme/samwize.com/_posts/2012-10-01-unit-tests-with-cocoapods.markdown

 title: "Unit Tests with CocoaPods"
 date: 2012-10-01 23:41
 comments: true
-categories: [iOS, OSX, Testing]
+categories: [iOS, macOS, Testing]
 ---

 [CocoaPods](http://cocoapods.org/) is a tool for managing dependecies for iOS and Mac OS X projects.

 [Getting started](http://cocoapods.org/) with using CocoaPods is easy.
 The tricky part is getting used to opening Xcode workspace (eg. `App.xcworkspace`) instead of Xocde project.
 But that's not what I want to covered in this post.